“The way to gain power, is to save power.”

 It’s often recommended to breath just with the abdomen, but I think that has been oversold and a natural, “complete” breath is best, with the abdomen and the chest expanding and contracting in unison.

 Some instructions recommend pressing the tongue against the roof of the mouth to still discursive thought by suppressing imperceptible movement of the tongue.
-That might be a holdover from an earlier yogic practice of lengthening the tongue through special exercises until it could curl back down the top of throat to slowly close off the breath, inducing a state of hibernation in which one could be buried for days and survive.
+That might be a holdover from an earlier yogic practice of lengthening the tongue through special exercises until it could curl back down the top of throat to slowly close off the breath.
+It’s claimed that can induce a state of hibernation wherein one could be buried for days and survive.
 Needless to say, it’s not really necessary to accomplish that feat.
-But it is said that in some kinds of very deep meditation the breath almost ceases completely.
+But it’s also said that in some kinds of very deep meditation the breath almost ceases completely.

 In most meditation instructions the breath is to be observed without interfering.
 However, in my experience, it’s impossible, strictly speaking, to just “observe” the breath without interfering with it.
 As soon as one applies consciousness to the breath it comes under conscious control and if the breaths are long or short becomes a matter of volition.
 The conscious and unconscious breath are two very separate systems (thankfully), so that even under complete anesthesia the lungs continue to operate quite well.